 Year 9 pupils will continue to study the same languages they chose in Year 8.
 They will become increasingly familiar with the sounds, written form and grammar of each of the modern foreign languages.
 They will use their knowledge with growing confidence and competence to understand what they hear and read, and to express themselves in speech and in writing.
 They will develop language skills and language-learning skills, including applying their knowledge of grammar and structures, so that they become increasingly independent learners and users of the MFLs.
-In Year 9, girls will be introduced to elements of the IGCSE specification, including practice of authentic listening, reading, writing tasks and the corresponding mark schemes used.
-We aim to increase girls' cultural awareness by learning about French, German and Spanish-speaking countries and their peoples, and by working with materials from those countries.
+In Year 9, pupils will be introduced to elements of the IGCSE specification, including practice of authentic listening, reading, writing tasks and the corresponding mark schemes used.
+We aim to increase pupils' cultural awareness by learning about French, German and Spanish-speaking countries and their peoples, and by working with materials from those countries.
 This will form a sound basis for further study in Key Stage 4 and beyond.

-Year 9 have the opportunity to continue their Music education by investigating the vast array of Music, both inside and outside the classroom.
-The Key Stage 3 curriculum continues to explore the three main musical disciplines of Composition, Performance, and Listening and Appraisal, where pupils develop their musicianship in a number of different projects across the year with one lesson per week.
-We have recently developed and updated our curriculum to include both half-term and whole-term topics, including film music and musicals.
-There's something for everyone!
-Each topic develops an understanding of the way in which music is constructed, produced and influenced by time and place in the context of a particular style or genre, developing skills from Year 8.
-Pupils perform and compose using keyboards, classroom rockband instruments, as well as their own orchestral instruments, which allow pupils to form mini bands in our Pop
+Year 9 have the opportunity to continue their Music education by investigating a vast array of music, both inside and outside the classroom.

-Song Project.
-The use of GarageBand and Sibelius continues to be a focus in preparing pupils for Key Stage 4 Music.
+Practical music making is at the heart of our curriculum, through which pupils continue to explore the three main strands of performing, composing and critical engagement in one lesson per week.
+An exciting programme of half-termly projects showcases Film Music, Waltz composition, Exploring Pop Songs, Extended Keyboard Skills and Ukuleles.
+Each topic looks to develop understanding of how music is constructed, produced and influenced by time and place in the context of a particular style or genre, building on skills from Year 8.
+As well as using their own orchestral instruments, pupils perform and compose using their voices, keyboards, and pop instruments, including guitars and bass guitars, enabling them to form mini bands in our Exploring Pop Songs project.
+The use of Music Technology software such as GarageBand and Sibelius continues to be a focus in preparing pupils for GCSE Music.

-The girls continue to be offered a range of Co-curricular activities and instrumental lessons, as well as concerts, trips, recitals and competitions which take place both in the School and at external venues.
-Every pupil in Year 9 is encouraged to participate in the Cocurricular musical life of the School by joining the many Senior Groups, such as Senior Choir, Symphony Orchestra and numerous other instrumental ensembles of differing ability, size and discipline that all perform a wide variety of music.
-The Music Department values the multi-faceted talents of all girls and welcomes them to continue to explore their musicianship throughout their school career in a range of contexts and experiences.
+Pupils continue to be offered a range of co-curricular activities and instrumental lessons, as well as concerts, trips, recitals and competitions which take place both in the School and at external venues.
+Every pupil in Year 9 is encouraged to participate in the co-curricular musical life of the School by joining the many Senior Groups, such as Senior Choir, Symphony Orchestra and numerous other instrumental ensembles of differing ability, size and discipline that all perform a wide variety of music.
+The Music Department values the multi-faceted talents of all pupils and welcomes them to continue to explore their musicianship throughout their school career in a range of contexts and experiences.